Do you want to install and set up All in One SEO for WordPress?

 Installing and Setting up All in One SEO for WordPress

-To demonstrate all the features of this power SEO plugin, we’re using their Pro version.
-However you can also download the free version of AIOSEO from WordPress.org.
+To demonstrate all the features of this power SEO plugin, we’re using the Pro version.
+However, you can also download the free version of AIOSEO from WordPress.org.

 Upon activation, the plugin will automatically launch the setup wizard.
 You need to click on the ‘Let’s Get Started’ button to continue.